sibytes/yetl.io/docs/tutorial/gettingstarted.md

 ## Installation

-With the project home dir create a virtual python environment and install the required libraries.
+Within the project home dir create a virtual python environment and install the required libraries.
 This will install `yetl-framework` and the python dependencies required for this tutorial.

 ```sh
 python -m venv venv